Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

 Q - How are the rules decided?

-A - The School Act provides that a school board shall, in accordance with the regulation, transport a student who:
+A - The School Act provides that a school division shall, in accordance with the regulation, transport a student who:

 - Resides within the attendance area of the school in which the student is enrolled;